osamc/SOFT356-OpenGL-Game-Framework/README.md

 # First Person Game demo/engine

-This project uses the following as a base [project]([https://github.com/SOFT356/Samuel-Collis-SOFT356](https://github.com/SOFT356/Samuel-Collis-SOFT356)).
+This project uses the following as a base [project]: https://github.com/SOFT356/Samuel-Collis-SOFT356 .
 The base project was an open-gl model loader that allowed for the parsing and rendering of .obj and .dae file types.

 The initial aims of this project was to create an engine that would allow for a basic explorer game with basic controls.
 This branched into creating a custom image/ui element renderer.
 This allowed for the creation of a stamina bar to be created and rendered on screen which is tied to the players actions.
-To stem on this, a custom text renderer has also been wrote which is able to take the font outputs from [Hiero]([https://github.com/libgdx/libgdx/wiki/Hiero](https://github.com/libgdx/libgdx/wiki/Hiero)) and use them to create render-able strings of text for within the game.
+To stem on this, a custom text renderer has also been wrote which is able to take the font outputs from Hiero @ https://github.com/libgdx/libgdx/wiki/Hiero  and use them to create render-able strings of text for within the game.

  A custom plane generator was also created to create the floor for the game.
-The rest of the game world was created through object files that have a personal use license, these can be found for the rocks [here]([https://free3d.com/3d-model/free-low-poly-rock-model-pack-131559.html](https://free3d.com/3d-model/free-low-poly-rock-model-pack-131559.html)) and for the trees [here]([https://free3d.com/3d-model/christmas-tree-891764.html](https://free3d.com/3d-model/christmas-tree-891764.html)).
+The rest of the game world was created through object files that have a personal use license, these can be found for the rocks here: https://free3d.com/3d-model/free-low-poly-rock-model-pack-131559.html and for the trees here: https://free3d.com/3d-model/christmas-tree-891764.html](https://free3d.com/3d-model/christmas-tree-891764.html .

 Within the project there is a demo that utilises these features to create a basic explorer game.
 When running the game you should see a window like so: